 You might have a mobile above the bed.
 If so, be mindful of the possibility that the mobile could distract from sleep.
 Some babies might look at it and get overstimulated or be so interested in it that they miss the sleep window.
 Others might look at it and peacefully slip into slumber.

-Both of my children had a mobile as a young baby.
+My oldest two children had a mobile as a young baby.
 It wasn’t a problem for either child.
-Our mobile has very mild colors.
-It also is just a mobile; it doesn’t move or make music at all.
+Our mobile had very mild colors.
+It also was just a mobile; it doesn’t move or make music at all.
 If your mobile does move and/or play music, I would caution you against turning it on for naptime or bedtime.
 You don’t want your child to become dependent on it for sleep.
-You want to avoid sleep props .

 You want to be sure you take the mobile down once your child can reach it.
 Brayden only had it for a couple of months, but Kaitlyn had it for quite a while (though I can’t remember exactly how long).